-Cloud computing provider DigitalOcean (NYSE: DOCN) reported Q4 FY2022 results that beat analyst expectations, with revenue up 36.2% year on year to $163 million.
-However, guidance for the next quarter was less impressive, coming in at $164 million at the midpoint, being 2.71% below analyst estimates.
-DigitalOcean made a GAAP loss of $10.1 million, improving on its loss of $12.1 million, in the same quarter last year.
+Cloud computing provider DigitalOcean (NYSE: DOCN) reported results in line with analyst expectations in Q1 FY2023 quarter, with revenue up 29.7% year on year to $165.1 million.
+The company expects that next quarter's revenue would be around $170 million, which is the midpoint of the guidance range.
+That was roughly in line with analyst expectations.
+DigitalOcean made a GAAP loss of $34.9 million, down on its loss of $18.1 million, in the same quarter last year.

 Started by brothers Ben and Moisey Uretsky, DigitalOcean (NYSE: DOCN) provides a simple, low-cost platform that allows developers and small and medium sized businesses to host applications and data in the cloud.

 DigitalOcean offers a range of cloud computing options for developers and small businesses.
 Hyperscalers Amazon Web Services, Microsoft Azure, and Google Cloud Platform are the dominant providers of the cloud infrastructure that has become the standard for companies today.

 For individual developers and small and medium businesses, the large cloud platforms present some hurdles to adoption: the actual onboarding and implementation processes can be difficult, pricing models can be complex and at times unpredictable, and there is a relatively low level of support for SMBs, as the cloud giants are focused on serving enterprise customers.